 - Overhead cost: any cost associated with running the business that isn’t directly related to the product or service.
 Examples include rent, office supplies, insurance.

 - Fixed cost: any cost that is predetermined.
 Examples include rent, membership fees.

 - Variable cost: any cost that changes based on volume, use, timing, or market values.
 Examples include utilities, inventory prices, hourly payroll.

 - Recurring cost: any cost that will repeat on a weekly, monthly, or yearly basis.
 Examples include payroll, utilities, and memberships.

-6 ways to cut business expenses this month
+10 straight-forward ways to cut business costs now

 Streamlining your operations and procedures with technology can mean significant savings, both in dollars and in time.
 Utilizing software to manage expenses or facilitate data entry or analysis can help with budgeting and identifying errors or fraud.
 Using a CRM (customer relationship management) system can help you close more sales and also free up hours of time for your staff to pursue more revenue.

 Automation and the introduction of new software might mean upfront cost and a slight learning curve, but the results can be both immediate and perpetual.
 As software services continue to update, you may find that one of your tools can now serve multiple purposes, allowing you to cancel or move away from other platforms and time-wasting practices.